-- A. The Board gave approval for Genevieve M. Brooks for Early College Admission.
+- A. Administration recommends approval of Genevieve M. Brooks for Early College Admission.
 Genevieve is a strong student ranked well within the top twenty-five percent of her class and meets the qualification under the Spring-Ford Guidelines for Early College Admissions.
-The High School Guidance and Professional Staff feel that Genevieve will succeed in college and endorse her application. - B. The Board acknowledged the acceptance of the donation from the Evans Elementary Home and School Association in the amount of approximately \$25,000.00 for the purchase and installation of a permanent hard structure pavilion including the purchase of 6 picnic tables to be placed under the steel structure.
+The High School Guidance and Professional Staff feel that Genevieve will succeed in college and endorse her application. - B. Administration acknowledges the acceptance of the donation from the Evans Elementary Home and School Association in the amount of approximately \$25,000.00 for the purchase and installation of a permanent hard structure pavilion including the purchase of 6 picnic tables to be placed under the steel structure.
 The Home and School Association will pay the vendor directly for this project.
 The work will be completed over the summer.
-There will be no cost to the district. - C. The Board acknowledged the acceptance of the donation of approximately \$8,006.59 from the A Team to be used towards the purchase of supplies and equipment for use in the K-12 Special Education classrooms.
-The A Team is an Autism Support Network comprised of parents, educators and community autism service providers who offer supportive and informational resources for families caring for children/adults on the autism spectrum. - D. The Board approved the 2018-2019 school calendar.
-(Attachment A4) - E. The Board gave approval for all Spring Athletic Teams/Individuals that qualify for post season play to be granted permission for overnight travel, when deemed necessary by the Athletic Department, and approved by the Superintendent or their Designee.
+There will be no cost to the district. - C. Administration acknowledged the acceptance of the donation of approximately \$8,006.59 from the A Team to be used towards the purchase of supplies and equipment for use in the K-12 Special Education classrooms.
+The A Team is an Autism Support Network comprised of parents, educators and community autism service providers who offer supportive and informational resources for families caring for children/adults on the autism spectrum. - D. Administration recommends approval of the 2018-2019 school calendar.
+(Attachment A4) - E. Administration recommends approval for all Spring Athletic Teams/Individuals that qualify for post season play to be granted permission for overnight travel, when deemed necessary by the Athletic Department, and approved by the Superintendent or their Designee.
 The School Board will be notified of this travel and Board approval will be sought at the next scheduled Board meeting.
-Funding will be paid from the Athletic Budget. - F. The following policies were approved: - 1.
+Funding will be paid from the Athletic Budget. - F. The following policies are submitted as a second reading for approval at next week's meeting: - 1.
 Policy #121 PROGRAMS: Field Trips/Educational Trips (Attachment A5) - 2.
-Policy #213 PUPILS: Assessment of Student Progress (Attachment A6)
+Policy #213 PUPILS: Assessment of Student Progress (Attachment A6) - G. The following policies are submitted as a first reading: - 1.
+Policy #906 COMMUNITY: Public Complaints (Attachment A7) - 2.
+Policy #906.1 COMMUNITY: Anonymous Communications (Attachment A8)